 Do you already have experience in canyoning or are you a sporty type who is not afraid of any challenge, you are free to register not only for a basics, but also for a canyoning experience at the Pro or Expert level.

 Ideally, you should discuss with us personally before you register which canyoning tour is on your wish list and which impairments have to be taken into account.
 For example, participants in our adaptive tours in Switzerland had the following impairments or illnesses:

 • cerebral palsy.

 Come alone, with friends, family, a living group or work colleagues.
-Trust yourself and trust yourself to do something.
+Trust yourself and have trust in yourself to do it.
 It is your life, your tour, your decision and in any case a wonderful experience that you will live on for a long time.